1986 Major League Baseball postseason: Boston Red Sox vs. California Angels

 The East division champion held home field advantage for the third consecutive year in the ALCS.
 Between 1969–84, the home field advantage alternated between the West in odd-numbered years and the East in even-numbered years.
 In 1987, that alternation resumed and continued through 1993.

 This was the first postseason meeting between the Angels and Red Sox.
-The Red Sox overcame a 3–1 series deficit to win in seven games and return to the World Series for the first time since 1975.
+The Red Sox overcame a 3–1 series deficit to defeat the Angels in seven games, returning to the World Series for the first time since 1975.

 Mike Witt pitched a five-hit complete game and out-dueled Roger Clemens in his postseason debut as the Angels blew out the Red Sox in Game 1.
 The Red Sox then turned the tables on them in Game 2, as Bruce Hurst pitched a complete game in a blowout victory for the Red Sox to even the series headed to Anaheim.
 In Game 3, the Red Sox lead early, but the Angels came back to win as Dick Schofield hit a two-out home run in the bottom of the seventh to put the Angels ahead for good.
 Game 4 was a long and grueling extra-inning contest won by the Angels to take a 3–1 series lead, thanks to a walk-off RBI single from Bobby Grich which scored Jerry Narron in the bottom of the eleventh.

 Game 5 was the most memorable contest of the series - the Angels brought the Red Sox to the brink of elimination as they were a strike away from their first pennant despite the Red Sox cutting their lead to one.
 However, Dave Henderson hit a two-run home run off Angels reliever Donnie Moore to put the Red Sox back in the lead.
 However, the Angels tied the game, forcing extra innings once again.
 Then in the top of the eleventh, Henderson hit a sacrifice fly to score Don Baylor, which put the Red Sox ahead for good, as Calvin Schiraldi pitched a one-two-three eleventh to earn a save, sending the series back to Boston in one of the most improbable victories in postseason history.

 In Game 6, the Red Sox blew out the Angels to force a seventh game.
-Clemens redeemed himself in Game 7 as he pitched seven solid innings in a Red Sox’ blowout victory to help secure the pennant.
+Clemens redeemed himself in Game 7, pitching seven solid innings in a Red Sox’ blowout win to help secure the pennant, earning his first of many postseason victories.
 Game 7 was Reggie Jackson’s final postseason game.

 This was the third straight loss for the Angels in the ALCS.
-The Angels would eventually get redemption in the ALCS in their next postseason appearance in 2002, where they defeated the Minnesota Twins in five games en route to a World Series title.
+The Angels would eventually earn redemption in the ALCS in 2002, where they defeated the Minnesota Twins in five games en route to a World Series title.

-This was the last time the Red Sox won the AL pennant until 2004, where they defeated their archrival in the New York Yankees in seven games after trailing 3–0 in the series, en route to a World Series title.